tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 * Mac OS: `export PATH=$PATH:/Library/PostgreSQL/12/bin`.
 * Windows: `export PATH=$PATH:C://Program \Files/PostgreSQL/12/bin/`

 **Note:** At the time of this writing, PostgreSQL has been updated to version 12.
-Therefore, your path may be `/Library/PostgreSQL/11/bin` for Mac OS or `C://Program \Files/PostgreSQL/12/bin/` for Windows instead.
+Therefore, if your PostgreSQL version is still on 11, then you paths may be the following instead:

+* Mac OS: `/Library/PostgreSQL/11/bin`
+* Windows: `C://Program \Files/PostgreSQL/12/bin/`

 ![export-psql-path](Images/export-psql-path.png)